nickangtc/nickang-blog-gatsby/content/blog/2020-08-30-you-are-not-buying-that-with-money/index.md

 ---
 title: "You are not buying that with money"
 date_published: "2020-08-30"
+tags: ["Living"]
+fav: true
 ---

 Most of us trade time for money.
 Do you deny it?

 In modern life we purchase things all the time.
 There is an ongoing pandemic trapping us at home, yet we continue to buy stuff from Amazon.
 Our lives are structured around stuff, there is no escaping it.
 Unless, well, you literally escape and build a log cabin in the wilderness with your bare hands (I saw a Youtube video of a guy doing that recently that had 18 million views.)
 The rhythm of life is tied extricably with the rhythm of our purchases.

 Now, you might wonder why I'm making a deal out of this.
 It is, after all, not a crime to shop or even *like* to shop.
 We buy things to satisfy a need or desire.
 We buy services and experiences to make life a little sweeter.
 We deserve at least that much after a long month's work, right?

 Actually, no. I really don't think you deserve to be treated this way.
 You deserve better than to unquestioningly spend your money like that.
 Like you said so yourself, you've worked hard the whole month.